andz-dev/dockmon/README.md

 ## Grafana

 [Grafana](https://grafana.com/) is the open platform for beautiful analytics and monitoring and supports various services for time series analytics.
-In this scenario we use Grafana to display all necessary stats about out host and the Docker container.
+In this scenario we use Grafana to display all necessary stats about our host, the Docker container and other services.
-Also the logging from elasticsearch will be displayed.
+Also the logging from elasticsearch with fluentd will be displayed.

 ### Setup